 To speed the way, in March of 2010, a group of the California teen retreat staff and teachers met on a San Francisco beach at 7pm to hold a ritual:

 It worked.
-By July of 2010, Joe Klein, our Virginia based retreat manager and adolescent therapist had come up with our name Inward Bound Mindfulness Education (iBme), found a lawyer and put together our initial board (Joe, Maury and me), and incorporated July 10, 2010.
+By July of 2010, Joe Klein, our Virginia based retreat manager and adolescent therapist had come up with our name Inward Bound Mindfulness Education (iBme), found a lawyer and put together our initial board (Joe, Maury, and me), and incorporated iBme on July 10, 2010.
 Joe also hustled with his contagious and inspiring energy to raise our first grant funds – enough to hire an Executive Director.
-All while also driving the mid-atlantic coast posting teen retreat flyers in every cafe and yoga studio he could find.
+All while also driving along the Mid-Atlantic coast, posting teen retreat flyers in every cafe and yoga studio he could find.

 I told Joe, “Ok.
 I’ll help get the organization stable, set up and well funded, so that in 2 years or so we can hire a new, experienced Director and I’ll come back to my career.”
 That was August 2011.